AdobeDocs/commerce-operations.en/help/installation/system-requirements.md

 ### PHP settings

-We recommend particular PHP configuration settings, such as `memory_limit`, that can avoid common problems when using Magento.
+We recommend particular PHP configuration settings, such as `memory_limit`, that can avoid common problems when using Adobe Commerce and Magento Open Source.

 For more information, see [Required PHP settings][].